-Purpose: Interprets, applies, and gives guidance on44 current academic policies, determines academic standing, reviews petitions re:

-academic standing, grading options, and transfer credit.

-Members: faculty: three, appointed, one from each of the three curricular divisions (Humanities and Fine Arts, Natural Science and Mathematics, and Social and Behavioral Sciences), (for three-year terms).
+Purpose: Chair: Interprets, applies, and gives guidance on current academic policies, determines academic standing, reviews petitions re: academic standing, grading options, and transfer credit. appointed faculty member Members: faculty: three, appointed, one from each of the three curricular 2 divisions (Humanities and Fine Arts, Natural Science and Mathematics, and Social and Behavioral Sciences), (for three-year terms).
 Tenured and tenure-track faculty and visiting faculty, lecturers and senior lecturers on multi-year contracts eligible to serve.
-Term of service: 3 years.

-students: three, one of whom is an alternate

-ex officio: Dean of Student Affairs, Associate Dean for Academic

-Affairs (as liaison to CEP and CIC), Registrar, Dean of

-Students, Faculty Liaison for Advising
+Term of service: 3 years. students: three, one of whom is an alternate ex officio: Dean of Student Affairs, Associate Dean for Academic Affairs (as liaison to CEP and CIC), Registrar, Dean of Students, Faculty Liaison for Advising